 Self-criterion residual method versus difference scores.
 An additional methodological moderator of interest addressed Research Question 1 (i.e., whether effect sizes produced using the self-criterion residual method are the same as those produced using difference scores).
 In this case, the regression coefficient was statistically significant (B = .14, p < .05).
 Effect sizes with self-enhancement measures calculated using the more methodologically sound self-criterion residual method tended to be larger than those calculated using difference scores.
 To be thorough, we further performed all of our analyses with the effect sizes based on difference scores removed to ensure that our conclusions remained the same (see Table 4).
 With effect sizes derived from difference scores removed, the number of effect sizes decreased from 148 to 110 (74% of the correlations in our original data set were based on residuals) and the number of independent samples decreased from 26 to 17.
 The corrected meta-analytic correlation increased slightly when difference scores were removed (from B = .20 to B = .24, 95% CI = [.18, .31]; although the confidence intervals for the Bs overlapped, which suggests that the meta-analytic effect size based only on regression residuals was not larger than that based on a combination of difference scores and regression residuals).
 The overall pattern of results remained the same with and without difference scores—in both cases, only the agency (B = .14, p < .05) and communion (B = -.12, p < .05) moderators were statistically significant.
 The number of effect sizes decreased, but the magnitude of the effect sizes either remained the same or increased slightly.
 Therefore, the significant narcissism-self-enhancement relationship is not an artifact produced by using differences scores.

 Competing moderators.
 We also simultaneously regressed the effect sizes onto our moderators to estimate each variable’s unique contribution.
 There was one caveat—we excluded the observer-report/objective measure moderator from this analysis because of the amount of collinearity between the observer-report/objective measure moderator and the residual/difference score moderator (r = .73, p < .05; see Table 1).
 Very few primary studies used objective measures (only 21 of 146 effect sizes); however studies that used objective measures were also those that employed difference scores (when effect sizes based on difference scores were removed from the pool of effect sizes using objective measures, only 5 of the 21 objective measure effect sizes remained).
-Overall, the competing moderators’ model (Model 9; Table 1) found that both the agency and communion moderators continued to be statistically significant predictors of the narcissism-self-enhancement relationship, whereas none of the methodological moderators were significant.
+Overall, the competing moderators model (Model 9; Table 1) found that both the agency and communion moderators continued to be statistically significant predictors of the narcissism-self-enhancement relationship, whereas none of the methodological moderators were significant.
 The residual vs. difference score moderator was no longer statistically significant when the effects of the other moderators were controlled.

 Individual self-enhancement constructs

-Next, we individually examined the extent to which narcissists’ self-enhanced specific constructs (e.g., physical attractiveness).
+Next, we individually examined the extent to which narcissists self-enhanced specific constructs (e.g., physical attractiveness).
 As part of this analysis, we searched for exceptions to the previously described trend for agency and communion (i.e., we examined whether there were any agentic characteristics that narcissists did not inflate and communal characteristics that narcissists did inflate).
 Identifying exceptions might offer insight into boundaries concerning narcissists’ agentic self-enhancement and hints regarding what it is about communion that narcissists may find unappealing.
 We only performed this additional analysis for constructs that had effect sizes from at least three independent samples.
 Thus, we were able to perform this analysis for 10 out of the original 23 constructs in our meta-analysis (if the different types of fairness are considered one construct; see Table 1).